Skip to Content

 • triggerTime, lastExecTime

-• Only one scheduler runs across the cluster, elected by Redis key cron:scheduler:leader.
+• Only one scheduler runs across the cluster at a time.

 • Lease duration is 60s, renewal interval is 30s.